 Enable Fluent Forms Partial Entries to Save Progress in WordPress Forms

 How many possible leads are you losing when visitors don’t complete forms?
 Multi-page forms help to boost conversions because they don’t seem boring like long single-page ones.
 But still, if users are abandoning your forms, what to do then?
 Wishing to prevent that?
-With Fluent Forms partial entries, you can save incomplete entries and follow up with the interested people.
+With Fluent Forms partial entries, you can save incomplete entries and follow up with interested people.

 This unique feature helps you to get more leads without even increasing your website traffic.
 It works better with any multi-page forms, including order forms, request a quote form, support request forms, and so on.
 This article will show you how to enable partial entries in a contact form with Fluent Forms.
 But first, let’s spend one minute to know a bit more about partial entries.